-- Make sure that anyone who will be operating the Conveyor or working on or around the unit reads and understands all the operating, maintenance and safety information in the operator's manual.
+- Make sure that anyone who will be operating the Collecting Conveyor or working on or around the unit reads and understands all the operating, maintenance and safety information in the operator's manual.
 Also read and follow the instructions in the manuals of other equipment in the system. - Turn machine OFF, shut down and lock out power supply (safety lockout devices are available through your Mayo dealer parts department) and wait for all moving parts to stop before servicing, adjusting, maintaining or repairing. - Establish a lock-out tag-out policy for the work site.
 Be sure all personnel are trained in and follow all procedures.
 Lock-out tag-out all power sources before servicing the unit or working around loading/unloading equipment. - 4.
 Install and properly secure all guards and shields before operating. - 5.
 Keep hands, feet, hair and clothing away from all moving parts. - 6.
 Clear the area of bystanders, especially small children, before starting. - Make sure all control switches are in the off position before connecting power supply. - 8.
-Extend leg ratchets to level the frame before using. - Before supplying electrical power to the machine, be sure that you have adequate amperage at the proper phase and voltage to run it.
+Extend leg ratchets to level the frame before using. - Before supplying electrical power to the machine, be sure that you have adequate amperage at the proper phase and voltage to run it by following ANSI/NFPA 70 Wiring Standard.
 If you do not know or are unsure, consult a licensed electrician. - Before applying pressure to the hydraulic system, make sure all components are tight and that all steel lines, hoses and couplings are not damaged. - 11.
 Keep the working area clean and dry. - 12.
+Contact Mayo at 218-773-1234 or 1-800-223-5873 if you have any questions. - 13.
 Review safety instructions annually.